neuronerd2020/Irla-labwebsite/content/contact/contact.md

   columns: '1'
 ---

-Please fill out this form if you would like to contact the Waites Lab directly.
+Please feel free to send us an email if you would like to contact us directly.
 We always welcome communication from passionate, dedicated, and curious scientists!